sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

 * Kernel: Review TODO/FIXMEs and add them here
-* Kernel: Break up the syscalls into separate static/inline functions
 * Support: Create newlib port
 * Kernel: Add mechanism to load elfs
 * Support: Create bootstrap for kernel + services